Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 The next two instructions say while our machine is in state A replace any 1 or 0 with a blank and move the tape forward once.

-The fourth instruction when it reads its first blank.
+The fourth instruction is when it reads its first blank.
 It sees a blank so we know we're at the end of the input.
 So we put the machine into state B and moves the tape back one square.
 The instruction then says if we're in state B which happens when we've processed the whole input.
 If we're on a blank square go backwards.
-This will set up back the the begining of the tape.
+This will set up back the beginning of the tape.

 The sixth instruction, says if in state B and can see a start symbol (e.g. we're back at the start of the tape) then set the state to C and move forward one square.

-The final instruction says write one to the blank sqaure and halt.
+The final instruction says to write one to the blank square and halt.

 So in summary, this machine:
 * reads the input replacing the 1s and 0s with blanks until it reaches a blank square (the end of the input)